CD4017BE/AutomatedRedstone/run/client/circuitSchematics/README.md

 To get ingame access to these schematics, just download the files, put them into your circuitSchematics folder and follow the above steps (no game restart required).

 ###List of circuits:
+- `SimpleClock`: Has a single output that emits a square wave signal that switches between ON and OFF every cycle.

 ###Test Circuits
 It is highly recommended that you try to build these circuits your self as kind of puzzle exercise before just using the provided solutions.